jeffreydunaway/PumpFunMonitor/README.md

     def hugepage_setup():
         """
-        We usually use madvise hugepages support, but on some old kernels it is slow and thus better avoided.
+        I usually use madvise hugepages support, but on some old kernels it is slow and thus better avoided.
 Specifically kernel version 4.6 had a bug fix which probably fixed this: https://github.com/torvalds/linux/commit/7cf91a98e607c2f935dbcc177d70011e95b8faff